seclution/frappe_app_template/DEV_INSTRUCTIONS.md

 2. List additional template repositories in `templates.txt`.
 Their instructions, any `custom_vendors.json` files and potential `apps.json` definitions are merged automatically.
-3. The *clone-vendors* workflow clones all repositories from the merged lists and regenerates `apps.json`.
+3. The *update-vendors* workflow clones all repositories from the merged lists and regenerates `apps.json`.
 Run `./setup.sh` locally for the same effect (requires `jq`).
 4. The CI workflow only installs dependencies and runs tests.
 It no longer